-Home Adventure holidays 12 things to do in Mauritius: beaches, rum, dolphins and more
+Home Adventure holidays 11 amazing things to do in Mauritius on a dream holiday

-This Indian Ocean paradise is full of things to do and see, whether it's relaxing or something more active
+This Indian Ocean paradise is full of things to do and see whether you want to relax or have adventures

 by Sarah Bridge

-With winter sun, sandy beaches, rum cocktails and luxury hotels there are so many things to do in Mauritius to make sure you have the perfect holiday on this Indian Ocean island.
+With winter sun, sandy beaches, rum cocktails and luxury hotels, there are so many things to do in Mauritius to give you the perfect holiday on this Indian Ocean island.

 Get my free email with offers and updates!